hartenthaler/hh_extended_family/docs/architecture.md

 `src/Factory/ExtendedFamilyPart.php` is the abstract base class for all family-part calculators.
 It provides common helpers for traversing webtrees families and individuals, adding people to groups, applying filters, collecting counters, and deriving labels.
+The shared helpers also evaluate `FAMC/PEDI` links, so concrete family parts can distinguish biological, social (adoptive, foster, or Rada), and step relationships without duplicating that logic.

 Concrete family-part classes implement the relationship-specific logic.